wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 The most ready examples of such suddenly received knowledge come to us from the mystics.
 Indeed, many early cyber-pioneers expressed their insights (see my _Cyberia_ for examples³) in mystical language coining terms such as ‘technoshamanism’ and ‘cyberdelia’.
 Indeed, in some ways it does feel as though our society were at the boundaries of a mystical experience, when we have a glimpse of the profoundly arbitrary nature of the stories we use to organise and explain the human experience.
 It is at precisely these moments that the voyager wonders: ‘what can I tell myself – what I can write down that will make me remember this experience beyond words?’

-Of course, most of these mystical scribblings end up being oversimplified platitudes such as ‘all is one’ or ‘I am God’.
-Those that rise

-above such clichés, such as the more mystical tractates of Ezekiel or

-Julian of Norwich, defy rational analysis or any effort at

-comprehension.
-Our only choice, in such a situation, might be to

-attempt to preserve just the initial insight that our maps are mere
+Of course, most of these mystical scribblings end up being over-simplified platitudes such as ‘all is one’ or ‘I am God’.
+Those that rise above such clichés, such as the more mystical tractates of Ezekiel or Julian of Norwich, defy rational analysis or any effort at comprehension.
+Our only choice, in such a situation, might be to attempt to preserve just the initial insight that our maps are mere models, and that we have the ability to draw new ones whenever we wish.

-The oppo rt u n i ty for re n a i s s a n ce

-De m o s 39

-models, and that we have the ability to draw new ones whenever we

-wish.

 This is why the scientists, mathematicians, engineers, businesspeople, religious and social organisers of the late twentieth century,